 - a.
 What realizations do you have after doing your own web map?
-Is what you know enough or a lot of things are lacking? - b.
+Do you think what you know is enough? - b.
 What makes for effective persuasive text?

 Now, before you proceed, write your Initial Answer to the Essential Question in the IRF worksheet below.
 You need to accomplish only the part with "initial answer".